Date of Award

 The analysis identified that participants perceived they were bullied by their agency leadership and management and all used different but somewhat similar coping strategies.

 Matteson, Rande W., "A Qualitative Study of Bullying Behavior in Federal Law Enforcement: An Examination of Former Officers' Perceptions Regarding the Problem" (2002).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 156.